ostapkharysh/CryptoTradingBot/readme.md

 # Crypto Trading Bot

-The Crypto trading Bot provides the possibility to analyze the data from [Bitmex](https://www.bitmex.com) and make trading predictions base on the custom algorithm.
+The Crypto trading Bot provides the possibility to analyze the data from [CryptoCompare](https://www.cryptocompare.com/)  and make trading predictions base on the custom algorithm on [Bitmex](https://www.bitmex.com)

 ## Getting Started